7-Eleven Day is canceled this year, meaning no free Slurpees - KESQ

 The coupon is redeemable through July, “allowing customers to treat themselves when it’s convenient for them, while helping us practice physical distancing in stores,” 7-Eleven said in a news release.

-The coupon was added to accounts on July 1, so signing up now won’t get you that free Slurpee.
+The coupon was added to accounts on July 1.
+But 7-Eleven says new app users can still get the coupon through July.

 Comments

-Note: Correction: A previous version of this story misstated the deadline for receiving a coupon for a free Slurpee.